 Michael Winner, who died on Monday, didn’t get a lot of respect as a filmmaker.
 Best known for his Death Wish movies and other violent thrillers starring Charles Bronson, he seemed like a crass commercial opportunist.
 The Death Wish films, particularly the first, were efficient appeals to the audience’s baser instincts, which, like Clint Eastwood’s contemporaneous Dirty Harry series, were condemned by critics as dangerous right-wing revenge fantasies.

 But Winner actually started out in England in the early ’60s making comedies – a string of them starring people like Oliver Reed and Michael Crawford – which were quite successful: You Must Be Joking (1965), The Jokers (1967), I’ll Never Forget What’s’isname (1967, and featuring Orson Welles!).
 He was a contemporary of the British new wave gang – Lindsay Anderson, John Schlesinger, Karel Reisz, Tony Richardson – but unlike them, he eventually took the commercial low road.
-Moving to the States, he made westerns and thrillers, occasionally working with major stars (Burt Lancaster in Lawman, 1971; Robert Mitchum in The Big Sleep, 1978; Faye Dunaway in The Wicked Lady, 1983).
+Moving to the States, he made westerns and thrillers and even horror movies, occasionally working with major stars (Burt Lancaster in Lawman, 1971; Robert Mitchum in The Big Sleep, 1978; Faye Dunaway in The Wicked Lady, 1983).